 If planning to visit Adele and Fisherman islands, before you go:

-Weather for Abel Tasman National Park - Nelson rural forecast
+Abel Tasman National Park weather forecast – NIWA website.

 This visitor app has the lastest information on weather, tides, maps, points of interest, history, plants, wildlife, ecological restoration and walking times in the park.
 It will work offline in the park and will update itself when in coverage or within range of a hotspot.

 Wi-fi hotspots to download the app are at:

 The app and private wi-fi network are provided by Project Janszoon.

 Whitebaiting is no longer permitted in rivers, streams and tributaries along the Abel Tasman Coast.

 The area covered is from Taupō Point to Tinline Stream.
 View a map of the Whitebait refuge, Abel Tasman National Park (PDF, 709K).